In the business world, there is only one way to translate your dream into success: you have to communicate it.

 - Roles and functions are not assigned

 It does not matter how big or small your company is; you will benefit from assessing how your business communicates internally and externally.
-Here are a few steps you can take to improve your business communication for success.
+Here are nine important benefits of improving your business communication:

 If you have a clear vision of your company's goals, you are off to a great start.

-By doing this, your employees will know what you expect of them and what challenges they may face along the way.
-Everyone will understand what they are working towards and do so efficiently, which will improve overall work performance.
+You want your employees to know what you expect of them and what challenges they may face along the way.
+That way, everyone will understand what they are working toward and do so efficiently, which improves your company’s overall performance.

-Open communication in the workplace will help create a more cohesive team that can flow from one project or challenge to the next.
+Open communication in the workplace means a more cohesive team that can flow from one project or challenge to the next.

-When employees feel like they are valued and that their opinion matters, they will contribute more and have a better attitude doing it.
-Increased efficiency and productivity will result.
+When employees feel valued and that their opinion matters, they will contribute more and feel better while doing it — which improves productivity and retention.

-Companies who show clients that they understand them, know their needs, and want to help, are more successful every time.
+Companies that show clients that they understand them, know their needs, and want to help, are more successful every time.

-The truth is, so many companies fall short in this department due to poor communication on the company's end.
-The best brands are those known to take care of their customers well after purchase.
+The truth is, many companies fall short in this department by treating it as a distant afterthought once a sale is made.
+The best brands are known to take care of their customers well after purchase.

 Not every unhappy client will get on the phone to let you hear about it (although we all know many will do just that!).

-Transparency and effective communication will help you manage client expectations and reduce negative reviews by teaching you how to deal with angry customers and solve problems.
+Transparency means being clear about any limitations, and any issues that might arise.
+This will help you manage client expectations and reduce negative reviews.
+It also makes it easier to deal with angry customers and solve problems.

-Same with your workforce.
-If you are upfront and open, your employees will be more likely to voice unhappiness or concerns in certain situations that could otherwise bring down the entire team.
-In turn, they will be more inclined to trust upper management's decisions in the future.
+The same goes for your workforce.
+If you are upfront and open, your employees will be more likely to voice unhappiness or concerns that could bring down the entire team if left unaddressed.
+In turn, they will be more inclined to trust your decisions in the future.

 What is the easiest way to get new business?
-Have a good rapport with existing customers!
+Build a good rapport with existing customers!